cesarnml/aws-certified-cloud-practioner-guide/MyNotes.md

   - Access suport via `email, chat and phone 24/7` - Amazon calls you
   - Access to `7 basic Trusted Advisor tools` checks
 - `Developer Support Plan`
-  - Ideal if you *experimenting or thesting with AWS*
+  - Ideal if you *experimenting or testing with AWS*
   - Meant for non-production workloads and gives access to technical support
   - Reasonable price
-  - Support focus on problems with technical configuration of AWS use cases (does not offer applicaiton-layer support)
+  - Support focus on problems with technical configuration of AWS use cases (does not offer application-layer support)
   - Email support during business hours (no phone supoort)
   - General cases (`within 24 hour response time`).
 System-impared issues (`within 12 hours`)
 - `Business Support Plan`